juliendenize/eztorch/docs/source/get_started/prepare_data.md

         --fps 30
     ```

-3. [Optional] Prepare a csv file that contains the path, the labels and video duration.
+3. [Optional] Prepare a CSV file that contains the path, the labels and video duration.

     ```bash
     cd eztorch